-Are you doing a third-year clerkship in 2024 through the University of Alberta or the University of Calgary?
-Do you have a particular interest in pursuing studies and career development in rural medicine?
-If so, you can apply now for the Tarrant Scholarship!
+Are you doing a third-year clerkship in 2025 through the University of Alberta or the University of Calgary?
+Do you have a particular interest in pursuing studies and career development in Rural Medicine?
+If so, stay tuned!
+Applications for the 2025 Dr. Michael Tarrant Scholarship are coming soon!

 The Tarrant Scholarship provides funds for selected third-year medical students from the U of A and U of C who demonstrate a strong interest in developing their career in rural medicine.
-It is bestowed each year by the Alberta Medical Association’s Section of Rural Medicine.
+It is bestowed each year by the Alberta Medical Association’s Section of Rural Medicine and is funded through the generosity of AMA Members who select to donate to the Tarrant Scholarship.

 Honoring Dr. Michael Tarrant